Vibe Coding18 min readby agent-kay

 1Day 0 meta-rulesA 100–200 line CLAUDE.md before any business logic.
 Names the verifier, the cadence, the language split

-2Korean intent / English code / Korean commitPlan in your strongest language; let the model render code in its strongest.
-AI is excellent at the translation
+2Korean intent / English code / Korean commitPlan in your strongest language; let the model write code in its strongest.
+AI is great at the translation

 3Numbered docs as work units"Document 28 §3" beats "build the chat service."
-Reduces output variance to near zero
+Drops output variance to near zero

-5Cross-cutting dayLogging, env vars, terminology, design system — bundled together on one day so feature days stay clean
+5Cross-cutting dayLogging, env vars, terms, design system — bundled together on one day so feature days stay clean

-6Checkpoint then rebuildMark the rollback coordinate, then make the bold call.
-Day 4 shadcn rebuild and Day 8 infra big bang are both this pattern
+6Checkpoint then rebuildMark the rollback spot, then make the bold call.
+Day 4 shadcn rebuild and Day 8 infra big bang are both this

 7Spec-first, code-secondSix design docs before the first scaffold.
 The keyboard is not the bottleneck

-The thing that ties these together is not "the model is smart."
-It is "the human work is moved earlier in the cycle."
-The author still has to write the design doc, write the convention, choose the rollback point.
-What changes is that those artifacts become inputs to a translation process rather than ornaments to the code.
+The thread that ties these together isn't "the model is smart."
+It's "the human work moves earlier in the cycle."
+The author still has to write the design doc, write the convention, pick the rollback point.
+What changes is that those notes become inputs to a translation step, not stuff added to the code after the fact.

-For a closer look at one of these patterns specifically, the harness engineering post goes deeper on why the workflow around the model matters more than which model you pick.
+For a closer look at one of these patterns, the harness engineering post goes deeper on why the workflow around the model matters more than which model you pick.

 From practice to plugin: meet bkit

-Exactly one month after the bkamp launch — 2026-01-09 — I opened a new repository called bkit-claude-code.
+Exactly one month after the bkamp launch — 2026-01-09 — I opened a new repo called bkit-claude-code.
 The slogan is one sentence:

 The only Claude Code plugin that verifies AI-generated code against its own design specs.